A Learning-Augmented Overlay Network: Optimum Static Skip List Network

-\textbf{OSSLN with Unbounded height (OSSLNU):} We now present a dynamic programming algorithm for the OSSLN problem with unbounded heights, i.e., when the height assignment is of the form $h: V\longrightarrow [1,n]$.
-We show that, in this particular case, the algorithm's complexity can be reduced from $\mathcal{O}(n^5\cdot h_{\max})$ to $\mathcal{O}(n^3)$.
+\textbf{OSSLN with Unbounded height (OSSLNU):} We now present a dynamic programming algorithm for the \ossln (\autoref{def:ossln}).
+Furthermore, we show that the algorithm's complexity can be reduced to $\mathcal{O}(n^3)$.

-A crucial observation is that, for any solution to the OSSLNU problem, there exists a solution of cost less than or equal to that of the former, in which, $\forall [l,r], 1\leq l\leq r\leq n$, there is a unique \emph{pivot} vertex, i.e., a unique vertex whose height is the maximum height in that interval.
+A crucial observation is that, for any solution to the OSSLNU problem, there exists a solution of cost less than or equal to that of the former, in which, $\forall [l,r], 1\leq l\leq r\leq n$, there is a unique \emph{pivot} node, i.e., a unique node whose height is the maximum height in that interval.